archive-of-now/archive-of-now.github.io/_essays/cognitive-and-societal-drift.md

 ---
+layout: default
+permalink: /cognitive-and-societal-drift
 featured: true

 title: "Cognitive and Societal Drift in Response to Successive Technological Cognitive Offloading"
-author: "Stanislav Kim"
-co_author: "ChatGPT"
+description: "An exploration of how rapid technological offloading reshapes human cognition, emotion, and culture, leading to generational shifts in mental and societal structure."
 date: 2025-10-27
-layout: default
-featured: true
 tags:
   - Cognitive Science
   - Technology